Henriette Deluzy-Desportes: Murder

 On August 17, 1847, Fanny was stabbed and bludgeoned in her bedchamber in Paris, just a few hours after the duke and their children visited Henriette at her new residence.
 Fanny had thirty wounds from a poniard.
 She was found by their servants who heard a struggle.
 The duke said that their house was invaded by an intruder.
 He said that he fought to remove the person, but he did not have much information about the prowler.
 He had a pistol and looked like he had been in a fight.
 A servant saw him washing his hands of blood.
 He declared that he was innocent.

 Praslin was kept under guard to await a trial, but he committed suicide seven days after the murder by consuming two doses of arsenic.
 Henriette was also arrested due to the rumors of an affair.
 Unable to find evidence against her, though, she was freed.
 The case was dropped after three months, during which she defended herself as she was interrogated.

 Fanny had kept journals, expressing how upset she was about "Mademoiselle D." Henriette became the topic of conversation at the time and was despised by many of the French people.

 The French had been beset by poverty and a financial crisis.
 They revolted against the tyranny of the royal and aristocratic classes, who had a special court for their crimes.
 It was believed that the duke was one of the upper class who had special treatment, including being able to obtain poison.
 This was one more example of the disparity between the lives of the rich and the poor.
 Some thought that he faked his death and was living free.
 As the result of the revolt, King Louis Philippe I of France abdicated his throne in 1848.

 Indeed, some historians have argued that the Praslin affair was one of several scandals which precipitated Louis-Philippe's demise and the 1848 revolution.
 Newspapers of the day carried impassioned invectives against the king and court as well as excerpts from the diaries and letters of the unfortunate Duchesse.
-Her writings inflamed public opinion even more as they revealed the extent of domestic unhappiness which had plagued the house at 55 rue Faubourg Saint-Honore for years.
+Her writings inflamed public opinion even more as they revealed the extent of domestic unhappiness which had plagued the house at 55 rue Faubourg Saint-Honoré for years.
 Throughout Paris the Duc was decried as a vicious and brutal killer, his dead wife as a martyr, and the governess--held for questioning at the Conciergerie and not released until November 17, 1847--as an instigator of their unhappiness and a possible conspirator in the murder of the Duchesse.